cures-hub/cures-condec-jira/doc/features/decision-grouping.md

 ## Renaming and Deleting Decision Groups in Overview
 ConDec offers an **overview for the decision levels and decision groups** assigned in a project.
-In this overview, the developers can rename and delete decision groups.
+In this overview, the developers can rename and delete decision groups via a context menu on group names.
+They can also navigate to the details of the decisions and change the decision group/level assignment via a context menu on the decisions.

 ![Decision groups overview with context menu to rename or delete a group](../screenshots/decision_grouping_overview.png)